Plombo/vcromclaim/README.md

   headers and make them playable: https://pastebin.com/hcRjjTWg
 * ALL SYSTEMS: Some VC ROMs are modified from the original ROMs in ways that causes them to glitch or not run in common emulators.
 Known cases:
-  * Mario Tennis (N64) - 8 bytes are different in the middle of the file, making it crash on boot (even if the checksum is corrected)
+  * Mario Tennis (N64) - 8 bytes are different in the middle of the file, (as well as the CRC checksum in the header) making it crash on boot.
   * Shadow of the Ninja (NES) - 2 bytes are different, causing the intro to glitch and freeze.
 * TURBOGRAFX CD: CD audio will play too slow in Mednafen.
 Reencodeing the OGG